find your perfect postgrad program

 Our History PhD programme is a three-year course of study (or six years of part-time study) that enables you to carry out a piece of in-depth research in the area that most interests you.

-You will prepare a thesis under the guidance of two supervisors with specialist expertise.
-Your progress is monitored at regular meetings of your research panel (two supervisors plus a reviewer who is independent of the supervisory team), which also provides guidance on research training and career development.
+You will prepare an original thesis under the guidance of two supervisors with specialist expertise.
+Your progress is monitored at regular meetings of your research panel.
+This composes of two supervisors and an independent reviewer.
+They also provide training and career guidance.

-The aim of the programme is to turn you into a fully-fledged independent researcher, and you are from the outset encouraged to disseminate your work at seminars and conferences and by publishing in high-quality locations.
+The aim of the programme is to turn you into a fully-fledged independent researcher.
+You will be encouraged from the outset to disseminate your work at seminars and conferences and by publishing in high-quality locations.

 The programme culminates in the submission of an 80,000-word dissertation that makes an original contribution to historical knowledge.